-- (1) At the close of the fiscal year, the Gaming Operation shall, at its own expense, have its annual financial statements audited in accordance with generally accepted auditing standards by an Independent Accountant. - a) The annual financial statements shall be prepared on a comparative basis for the current and prior calendar or fiscal year and shall present the financial position and results of operations in conformity with generally accepted accounting principles. - b) The Gaming Operation shall require its Independent Accountant to render the following reports: - i.
-The audited financial statements, together with the report thereon of the Gaming Operation's Independent Accountant. - A report on material weakness in accounting and Internal Controls.
-Whenever, in the opinion of the Independent Accountant, there exists no material weaknesses in accounting and Internal Controls, the report shall say so; and - iii.
-A report expressing the opinion of the Independent Accountant that, based on his or her examination of the financial statements, the Gaming Operation has followed, in all material respects, during the period covered by his or her examination, the system of accounting and internal control on file with the Tribal Gaming Agency.
-Whenever, in the opinion of the Independent Accountant, the Gaming Operation has deviated from the system of accounting and Internal Controls filed with the Tribal Gaming Agency, or the accounts, records, and control procedures examined are not maintained by the Gaming Operation in accordance with the Compact and these standards, the report shall enumerate such deviations regardless of materiality, the areas of the system no longer considered effective and shall make recommendations in writing regarding improvements in the system of accounting and Internal Controls.
+- (1) The Gaming Operation shall maintain the following departments, at a minimum, in accordance with the regulations set forth in the Appendix A: - (a) Gaming Facility including all Class III Gaming activities; - (b) Cashier's Cage; - (c) Accounting; - (d) Security; and - (e) Surveillance. - (2) At the close of the fiscal year, the Gaming Operation shall, at its own expense, have its annual financial statements audited in accordance with generally accepted auditing standards by an Independent Accountant. - (a) The annual financial statements shall be prepared on a comparative basis for the current and prior calendar or fiscal year and shall present the financial position and results of operations in conformity with generally accepted accounting principles. - (b) The Gaming Operation shall require its Independent Accountant to render the following reports: - (i) Audited financial statements, together with an opinion thereon; - (ii) A report on material weakness in accounting and internal controls.
+Whenever, in the opinion of the Independent Accountant, there exists no material weaknesses in accounting and Internal Controls, the report shall say so; and - (iii) A report expressing the opinion of the Independent Accountant that, based on his or her examination of the financial statements, the Tribal Gaming Operation has followed, in all material respects, during the period covered by his or her examination, the system of accounting and Internal Controls on file with the Tribal Gaming Agency.
+Whenever, in the opinion of the Independent Accountant, the Gaming Operation has deviated from the system of accounting and Internal Controls filed with the Tribal Gaming Agency, or the accounts, records, and control procedures examined are not maintained by the

+Gaming Operation in accordance with the Compact and these standards, the report shall enumerate such deviations regardless of materiality, the areas of the system no longer considered effective and shall make recommendations in writing regarding improvements in the system of accounting and Internal Controls.

-c) One copy of each of the reports required by paragraphs b) and copies of any other reports on accounting and Internal Controls, administrative controls, or other matters relating to the Gaming Operation's accounting or operating procedures rendered by the Gaming Operation's Independent Accountant, shall be filed with the Tribal Gaming Agency within 120 days following the end of each fiscal year or within thirty (30) days of receipt whichever is earlier.
+(c) One copy of each of the reports required by paragraph (b) and copies of any other reports on accounting and Internal Controls, administrative controls, or other matters relating to the Gaming Operation's accounting or operating procedures rendered by the Gaming Operation's Independent Accountant, shall be filed with the Tribal Gaming Agency within 120 days following the end of each fiscal year or within thirty (30) days of receipt whichever is earlier.
 Notification will be sent to the State Gaming Agency not later than 120 days following the end of the calendar or fiscal year when these statements are available for review.
-PROVIDED, extensions may be granted for extenuating circumstances by the Tribal Gaming Agency.
+Provided, extensions may be granted for extenuating circumstances by the Tribal Gaming Agency.

-C. Rules of the Games
+(3) Rules of the Games